Tits Alternative for groups acting properly on $2$-dimensional recurrent complexes (with an appendix written jointly with Jon McCammond): Introduction

 Tits proved that every finitely generated linear group is either virtually solvable or contains a nonabelian free group \cite{Tits1972}.
 In other words, each linear group $\mathbf{GL}_n(\kkk)$ satisfies the \emph{Tits Alternative}, saying that each of its finitely generated subgroups is virtually solvable or contains a nonabelian free group.
 It is believed that the Tits Alternative is common among `nonpositively curved' groups.
 However, up to now it has been shown only for few particular classes of groups.
 Most notably, for: Gromov-hyperbolic groups \cite{Gromov1987}, mapping class groups \cite{Ivanov1984,McCarthy1985}, $\mathrm{Out}(F_n)$ \cite{BFH2000, BFH2}, fundamental groups of closed $3$-manifolds (by geometrisation, cf.\ \cite{KoZa2007}), fundamental groups of some nonpositively curved real-analytic $4$-manifolds \cite{Xie2004}, $\mathrm{CAT}(0)$ cubical groups \cite{SagWis2005}.
 Whether $\mathrm{CAT}(0)$ groups satisfy the Tits Alternative remains an open question, even in the case of groups acting properly and cocompactly on $2$-dimensional $\mathrm{CAT}(0)$ complexes.

-In this article we prove the Tits Alternative for groups with a bound on the order of finite subgroups, acting properly on triangle complexes that are ``recurrent''.
+In this article we prove the Tits Alternative for groups acting on triangle complexes that are ``recurrent''.
 Here a \emph{triangle complex} is a $2$-dimensional simplicial complex~$X$ built of geodesic Euclidean triangles, see \cite[I.7.2]{BriHaf1999}.
 We postpone the general definition of ``recurrent'' till Section~\ref{sec:like}, and here we discuss examples instead.
 All the group actions that we consider are by combinatorial isometries.
+An action of a group $G$ is \emph{without inversions} if each element of~$G$ stabilising a cell fixes it pointwise. {\kol The action is \emph{almost free} if there is a bound on the order of cell stabilisers.
+Note that an almost free action on a triangle complex with finitely many isometry types of simplices is proper in the sense of \cite[I.8.2]{BriHaf1999}.}

-\begin{mainmain} Let $X$ be a simply connected triangle complex that is recurrent w.r.t.\ $G$ acting properly and without inversions.
-Moreover, suppose that $G$ is finitely generated and there is a bound on the order of its finite subgroups.
+\begin{mainmain} Let $X$ be a simply connected triangle complex that is recurrent w.r.t.\ a finitely generated group $G$ acting {\kol almost freely} and without inversions.
 Then $G$ is virtually cyclic, or virtually $\mathbb{Z}^2$, or contains a nonabelian free group. \end{mainmain}

 In particular, by Remark~\ref{rem:hereditary} the same conclusion will hold for any finitely generated subgroup of $G$.
 In other words, $G$ satisfies the {Tits Alternative}.